Spiridhula/assignment_accenture/README.md

 ## HOW TO SET UP THE PROJECT

+To run this project node.js should be installed beforehand.

 1. Clone the repository.
 2. Install  concurrently with the command : npm install -g concurrently